AbdellGautier/cs171-final-project/README.md

 **Description**

 Shows a sankey chart that illustrates the various outcomes (e.g., adopted, death) of different animal species (e.g., dog , cat).

-There is a tooltip that appears on hover.
+For interactions, there is a tooltip that appears on hover.

 ## Styles